datsoftlyngby/soft2019spring-algorithms/README.md

 * Occasionally excerpts from the book _"Algorithms Fourth Edition"_ (Addison-Wesley 2011), by Robert Sedgewick & Kevin Wayne.

 ### Course Work Material
-All other material will be accessible through GitHub on an incremental need-to-know basis, here: [https://github.com/datsoftlyngby/soft2019spring-algorithms](https://github.com/datsoftlyngby/soft2019spring-algorithms)
+All other course work material will be accessible through GitHub on an incremental need-to-know basis, here: [https://github.com/datsoftlyngby/soft2019spring-algorithms/Weeklies](https://github.com/datsoftlyngby/soft2019spring-algorithms/Weeklies)

 ##### Course Lecture Slides
 Slides will be posted incrementally on GitHub.